accordproject/techdocs/docs/logic-ergo.md

 principles:

 - Ergo contracts have a class-like structure with clauses akin to methods
-- Ergo can handle types (concepts, transactions, etc) defined with the [Composer Concerto Modeling Language](https://github.com/hyperledger/composer-concerto) (so called CML models), as mandated by the Accord Project Template Specification
+- Ergo can handle types (concepts, transactions, etc) defined with the [Concerto Modeling Language](https://github.com/accordproject/concerto) (so called CML models), as mandated by the Accord Project Template Specification
 - Ergo borrows from strongly-typed functional programming languages: clauses have a well-defined type signature (input and output), they are functions without side effects
 - The compiler guarantees error-free execution for well-typed Ergo programs
 - Clauses and functions are written in an expression language with limited expressiveness (it allows conditional and bounded iteration)